Karpenko-Oleksandr/karpenko-oleksandr/README.md

 ###

-<h2 align="left">My name is Oleksandr Karpenko and I'm a Python Developer, from Ukraine</h2>
+<h2 align="left">My name is Oleksandr Karpenko and I'm a Software Engineer, from Ukraine</h2>

 ###